 Make sure that it is level so that you will get your exact size bike height.
 If it is difficult for you to do so, you can ask for assistance from someone.

 With your back still against a wall, get a book and let it stand in between your legs.
-This will simulate the top tube measure the height of the book from the floor.
+This will simulate the top tube and measure the height of the book from the floor.

-Knowing Your Stand-over Height
+Knowing Your Stand-Over Height

 This aspect is significant because it allows your groin some clearance once your feet are planted on the ground.
 Generally, around 2cm of clearance is enough.